Council Regulations 1 of 2010

 (1) All financial matters relating to research awards and contracts must be managed in accordance with the University's Managing Research Awards and Projects process.

 (2) All applications to outside bodies for research funds must be submitted via RS.
 Every application of £20,000 or more will be reviewed under the framework for the acceptability of donations and research funding for a decision on whether its acceptance may breach the guidelines governing the acceptance of gifts by the University (which may involve a referral to the Committee to Review Donations).
-When it is the judgment of the Pro-Vice-Chancellor (Research and Innovation) that acceptance of any funding may breach those guidelines he/she must refer the funding to that body for its consideration and decision.
+When it is the judgment of the Pro-Vice-Chancellor (Research) that acceptance of any funding may breach those guidelines he/she must refer the funding to that body for its consideration and decision.

 (3) In terms of expenditure incurred on a research award or contract, heads of unit are responsible for ensuring that: